Permafrost/Tundra/SERVICES.md

 ---

-### tundra.document:key

-Returns the first key associated with the given value from the given `IData` document.

-#### Inputs:

-* `$document` is an `IData` document from which to fetch the key associated with the given value.
-* `$value` is the value whose first associated key is to be returned.
-* `$value.list` is provided as a developer convenience when the value whose first associated key is to be returned is a list.

-#### Outputs:

-* `$key` is the first key associated with the given value, if any.

----

 ### tundra.document:keys

-Returns the top-level keys in the given `IData` document that match the given regular expression pattern if specified, or all top-level keys if no pattern is specified.
+Returns the top-level keys in the given `IData` document that either match the given regular expression pattern if specified, or are associated with the given value if specified, or all top-level keys if neither are specified.

 #### Inputs:

 * `$document` is an `IData` document from which all top-level keys are to be fetched.
 * `$pattern` is an optional [regular expression pattern] that is used to filter the list of keys returned.
-If not specified, all keys are returned.
+* `$value` is an optional value whose associated keys are to be returned.
+* `$value.list` is an optional list value whose associated keys are to be returned.

 #### Outputs:

-* `$keys` is the list of the top-level keys in the given `IData` document that match the given regular expression `$pattern` if specified, or all top-level keys if no `$pattern` was specified.
+* `$keys` is the list of the top-level keys in the given `IData` document that match the given regular expression `$pattern` if specified, or are associated with the given `$value` or `$value.list` if specified, or all top-level keys if no filtering was specified.
 * `$keys.length` is the number of items returned in the `$keys` list.

 ---